 |3||The consumer tenants of the HR application (Contoso and Fabrikam) each have their own service principal object.
 Each represents their use of an instance of the application at runtime, governed by the permissions consented by the respective administrator.|

-- You can use the Azure AD Graph Explorer to query both the application and service principal objects.
+- You can use the Microsoft Graph Explorer to query both the application and service principal objects.

-- You can access an application's application object using the Azure AD Graph API, the Azure portal's application manifest editor, or Azure AD PowerShell cmdlets, as represented by its OData Application entity.
+- You can access an application's application object using the Microsoft Graph API, the Azure portal's application manifest editor, or Azure AD PowerShell cmdlets, as represented by its OData Application entity.

-- You can access an application's service principal object through the Azure AD Graph API or Azure AD PowerShell cmdlets, as represented by its OData ServicePrincipal entity.
+- You can access an application's service principal object through the Microsoft Graph API or Azure AD PowerShell cmdlets, as represented by its OData ServicePrincipal entity.

 Send feedback about: